-After embarking on the DPhil course, you will be required to go through one or both of the procedures of 'transfer to DPhil status' and 'confirmation of DPhil status'.
+After embarking on the DPhil course, you will be required to go through one or, more usually, both of the procedures of 'transfer to DPhil status' and 'confirmation of DPhil status'.

 'Transfer' is the procedure by which a graduate student passes from being a 'Probationer Research Student' (PRS) to full DPhil student status.
-In almost every case, you will begin your studies as a PRS.
+In most cases, you will begin your studies as a PRS.
 You will then transfer to the DPhil (or, more rarely, the MLitt).